davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

        casing (upper case, lower case) of each individual character.
        Check and fix any typos and inconsistent casing before submission.

-[10pts] Installed Google Drive and submitted your assignment as
-        per the instructions.
+[10pts] Submitted your assignment as per the instructions.
 Check with me or with tutors if you're not sure!
 ```